-6. Do I need to prove that the information in my marriage certificate is wrong?
+6. Do I need to prove that the marriage certificate is wrong?

 You will need to show that the information originally given at the time of your marriage was wrong.
-You will have to produce document(s) that clearly shows what the correct information should have been and these document(s) should be valid or dated around the date of your marriage.
+You will have to provide a copy of the marriage certificate and produce document(s) that clearly shows what the correct information should have been.
+These document(s) should be valid or dated around the date of the marriage.